jebrinton/cs506finalproject/README.md

 ### Adding Seasonality with Engineered Features

-While MLP does not inherently model seasonality like SARIMA, we incorporate periodic patterns using cyclical transformations of month and day-of-year.
-These serve as proxies for seasonal cycles, helping the model distinguish between, say, July and January.
+While MLP does not inherently model seasonality like SARIMA, we incorporated periodic patterns using cyclical transformations of month and day-of-year.
+These served as proxies for seasonal cycles, helping our model distinguish between, say, July and January.

 ---